ammartinwala52/hook-form-mui/README.md

+# React Hook Form with Material UI and Yup
-# This repo contains React code for React Hook form binding with Material UI and Yup validation.
+This repo contains React code for React Hook form binding with Material UI and Yup validation.
 This code is free to use under MIT License